 I told him of two occasions (there were others) where she upset other people at social events and I was politely requested not to have her present in the future.
 I told him of a school event where she ranted at me in front of the principal, teachers, students and other parents for something I never did.
 How much, I asked my father, was I supposed to take from her?
 Did he really think I should remain “grateful”, and for what exactly?
 I told him smoothing over ruffled feathers in those situations was already paying for “grateful”.
 And that “grateful” and survival were two separate issues.
 Fact – the question I also wanted to ask was: where were you, dad, in all of this?
 Did you never know mum clearly has problems?

 I don’t know how much of what I said was heard.
 Or if anything registered.
 Or if it meant anything to him.
-Or if he’d been simply tasked to ask that question by my mother and he would report whatever he can.
+Or if he’d been simply tasked to ask that question by my mother and he would report whatever he could.
 I do know that the circumstances were not ideal for that conversation.
 My father was not an ideal discourse partner.
 My mother will never accept anything I say anyway because she is never wrong and she knows everything.

 I am aware the situation in that household is percolating away and may well boil over.
 I am aware I am dodging things and am stuck in the middle.
-And this sorry situation has taken toll on my health (could this be the trigger for the heart attack?).
+And this sorry situation has taken a toll on my health (could this be the trigger for the heart attack?).
 I should probably also have sought help way earlier.

-Therapy has taught me that I can’t change the past or who people are or tweak the present, especially if they deny a need for their own self-examination.
+Therapy has taught me that I can’t change the past or who people are, or tweak the present, especially if they deny a need for their own self-examination.
 It has taught me that there is a difference between being grateful and being a victim, being filial and being abused.
 It has taught me that abuse takes many different forms and not all bruises are seen on skin.

 Therapy has taught me that there are toxic parents.
 That mothers can suffer from narcissistic personality disorders, or be bipolar, or simply not be equipped to be good mothers.
 That fathers can be compliant because they go along to get along.
 That siblings don’t all get along and that the child sometimes has to be the adult.